Academic integrity and Ethics Review Board

 How to submit your application

-Please submit the following documents (versions June 2018) to Linda Jansen.
+Please submit the following documents to firstname.lastname@example.org.
 You can download the templates below.

 - Checklist Ethics Review (questionnaire) - mandatory for all ESHCC researchers (There is a FAQ Ethics Review available, but this FAQ can only be accessed through MyEUR, since it contains texts derived from research proposals)